 The exhibition is the creations of young artists inspired by the study and research of the quintessential elements of Japanese Ukiyo-e woodblock prints combined with the quintessential values of traditional Vietnamese art materials such as silk, lacquer, dó paper, giang paper, etc.

-The exhibition aims to promote the beauty and uniqueness of traditional Vietnamese art materials to a wide range of traditional art lovers, especially the younger generation and international visitors.
-At the same time, it is also an opportunity to introduce to the public cultural products crystallized from the process of discovering traditional art values through cross-cultural and transnational dialogues.
+The exhibition aims to promote the beauty and uniqueness of traditional Vietnamese art materials to a wide range of traditional art lovers, especially the young generation and international tourists.
+At the same time, it is also an opportunity to introduce to the public cultural products crystallized from the process of discovering traditional art values through cross-cultural and international dialogues.

 Mr. Le Xuan Kieu, Director of the Center for Scientific Activities of the Temple of Literature - Quoc Tu Giam, spoke at the event.

-Speaking at the exhibition, Mr. Le Xuan Kieu, Director of the Center for Scientific Activities of the Temple of Literature - Quoc Tu Giam, commented: "Each painting at today's exhibition has a dialogue, the dialogue here is between two cultures, the dialogue here is related to both the content, the way of expression and the material, creating a very deep connection between Vietnamese culture and Japanese culture.
-Through that, we have an opportunity to promote to international friends the values of Vietnamese culture.
+Speaking at the exhibition, Mr. Le Xuan Kieu, Director of the Center for Scientific Activities of the Temple of Literature - Quoc Tu Giam, commented: "Each painting at today's exhibition has a dialogue, a dialogue between two cultures, a dialogue related to both content, expression and materials, creating a very deep connection between Vietnamese culture and Japanese culture.
+Through that, we have an opportunity to promote the values of Vietnamese culture to international friends.
 At the same time, it is also an opportunity to introduce the cultural values of the world in the cultural space of the Temple of Literature - Quoc Tu Giam".

-Also at the exhibition, Master Nguyen The Son - Curator of the Exhibition said: "Dialogue with Japanese Ukiyo-e woodblock prints" is the result of the tireless efforts of young artists in the journey to promote art practice, inspired by the traditional cultural and artistic values of Vietnam as well as other cultures.
+Also at the exhibition, Master Nguyen The Son - Curator of the Exhibition said: "Dialogue with Japanese Ukiyo-e woodblock prints" is the result of the tireless efforts of young artists in the journey of promoting art practice, inspired by the traditional cultural and artistic values of Vietnam as well as other cultures.

-Practicing “traditional creativity” is also a driving force for personal creations, contributing to motivating today's young generation in general and young artists in particular to continue learning and inheriting the quintessence of traditional art, thereby having more motivation and inspiration to nurture their passion for artistic creation.
+The practice of “traditional creativity” is also the driving force for personal creations, contributing to motivating today’s young generation in general and young artists in particular to continue learning and inheriting the quintessence of traditional art, thereby having more motivation and inspiration to nurture their passion for artistic creation.”

 The exhibition takes place from January 23 to March 12, 2024 at the Temple of Literature - Quoc Tu Giam historical site, Hanoi.